kg-construct/rml-lv/spec/section/fields.md

 <aside class=example id=ex-mixed-format-json-csv>

-In this example a [=logical view] is derived from a <!-- TODO reference to core, dependent on https://github.com/kg-construct/rml-core/issues/127-->[logical source]() with reference formulation `rml:JSONPath`.
+In this example a [=logical view=] is defined on a <!-- TODO reference to core, dependent on https://github.com/kg-construct/rml-core/issues/127-->[logical source]() with reference formulation `rml:JSONPath`.
-The [=field=] with [=declared name=] "hobbies" has a declared <!-- TODO reference to core, dependent on https://github.com/kg-construct/rml-core/issues/127-->reference  formulation `rml:JSONPath` and a declared iterator `$.people.*"`.
+The [=field=] with [=declared name=] "hobbies" has a declared <!-- TODO reference to core reference formulation when available-->[reference formulation]() `rml:CSV` and CSV row as implicit iterator.
 First the expression "$.hobbies" is evaluated using the reference formulation of the [=field parent=].
 Then the field's reference formulation and iterator is applied on the resulting records.
 The nested fields with [=declared name=] "id" and "type" are evaluated using the reference formulation `rml:CSV` from their parent field  with [=declared name=] "hobbies" .
 <aside class=ex-input>